image

 34. Tomb Of Safdarjung

-Tomb Of Safdarjung
+Tomb of Safdarjung Delhi

 The Tomb of Safdarjung, one of the revered travel places in Delhi, is the ultimate resting place of Safdarjung, a notable Mughal court statesman and noble during the 18th century.
 Designed by Abyssinian architect Abyssinian Khan, the complex is composed of red and buff sandstone, with elaborate details and decorative carvings that demonstrate the notable craftsmanship of the era.